csaopportunites005/MedEvidence-AI/README.md

 - incorrect or unverifiable references
 - excessive certainty when evidence is limited

+This creates an important challenge for the use of AI in clinical research:

+> **A plausible answer is not necessarily a verified answer.**

-MedEvidence-AI explores a workflow designed to address these limitations.
+MedEvidence-AI explores a workflow designed to address this problem.

 ---